devopsdojoconsortium/dojoconsortium.org/content/en/docs/cd/delivery-system-improvement-journey.md

 ---

-title: Improving Pipeline Architecture
+title: Pipeline & Application Architecture
+tage:
+  - Continuous Delivery
+  - Pipeline Architecture
 ---

 Whenever teams or areas want to improve their ability to deliver, there is a recommended order of operations to ensure the improvement is effective.
 This value stream improvement journey's goal is to provide the steps and guide you to good implementation practices.

-Prerequisite: Please review the [CD Getting Started](/docs/starting-ci-cd) guide for context.
+Prerequisite: Please review the [CD Getting Started](/docs/cd) guide for context.

 - [1.
 Build a Deployment Pipeline](#1-build-a-deployment-pipeline)
   - [Entangled Architecture - Requires Remediation](#entangled-architecture---requires-remediation)